alfredomartinezjr/wosostats/resources/stats-glossary.md

 **Corner Kicks Taken** - Corner kicks that were taken.

-**CK Effectiveness** - Percentage of all corner kicks that connected with a teammate.
+**CK Comp Pct** - Percentage of all corner kicks that connected with a teammate.

 **CK Assist** - Corner kicks that were assists.